Astro Runtime architecture

 Default environment variables

-The following table lists the Airflow environment variables that have different default values on Astro Runtime.
-Unlike global environment variables set on the data plane, you can override the values of these variables for specific use cases.
-To edit the values of the default Airflow environment variables, see Set environment variables on Astro.
+The following table lists the Airflow environment variables that have different default values on Astro Runtime as of version 11.2.0.
+Unlike global environment variables set on the Astro data plane, you can override the values of these variables for specific use cases.

 Astro Runtime includes a monitoring DAG that is pre-installed in the Docker image and enabled for all Deployments on Astro Hybrid.
 In addition to generating Deployment health and metrics functionality, this DAG allows the Astronomer team to monitor the health of your data plane by enabling real-time visibility into whether your workers are healthy and tasks are running.